 the Brihadeshwara Temple, the Meenakshi Temple, and in this circuit, you can also visit Rameshwaram and the world-renowned Tirupathi Temple located on the top of the Tirupathi Hills.
 The towns of South India are all connected by motorable roads, railways and even flanked by luxurious airports.

 Sip the best aromatic tea and coffee: HTO offering you a guided tour to South Indian coffee plantations

 You can visit Kerala, Ooty, Kodaikanal, Coonoor, and Coorg to enjoy a honeymoon package.
-Nestled amidst the blue and green Nilgiris, surrounded by lush green tea plantations on all sides, these exotic locations will give you the ultimate relief from a hectic city life.
+Nestled amidst the blue and green Nilgiris, surrounded by lush green tea plantations on all sides, these exotic locations will give you the ultimate relief from hectic city life.
 Ooty, Coorg and Kodaikanal are frequented by national and international tourists all throughout the year.

 You can buy small wooden handicrafts, souvenirs, spices like nutmeg, cinnamon and cardamom from the spice plantations here, and also take Nilgiri tea as a gift for your friends and relatives.

 Daman and Diu in Gujarat:

 Daman is a place situated on the western coast of Gujarat and it is surrounded by the Kolak river on the north and the Kalai river on the south.
 There is an amusement park and the Jampore Beach offers a soothing and relaxing spectacle to the visitors who have already completed the Gujarat tour of specific places like the Rann of Kutch and the Gir forest.